 In the northernmost part of Madhya Pradesh with its many hills, muddy cliffs and ravines, rivers, and lakes, lies the picturesque district of Morena.
 Once infamous for the Chambal dacoits, this place has undergone many changes and is now an industrial area.
 Historically, the region goes back to the pre-historical era in the form of rock paintings found in the Pahargarh caves in Morena (there are no fixed dates for these cave shelters).
 The dynasties that have ruled this area include the Mauryas, the Nagas, the Kushanas, and the Guptas.
 During the Gupta period, the region saw some temple building activities in the area now known as Paroli.
 After the Guptas, Morena came under the Gurjara-Pratiharas, and from 7th to 12th century CE the region saw some beautiful temples being built.
 Besides the Bateswara group of temples, there are the Naresar group of temples which were built by raja Yashovarman of Kannauj, while the Kakanmath temple at Sihoniya, the Chausath Yogini temple at Mitaoli, and the Padavli gadi Shiva temple were built by the Kacchapaghatas of Gwalior.

 35 km north of the Gwalior fort, in a remote valley variously mentioned in literature as Dharon or Paravali or Padavali, lie the ruins of some 200 odd temples, known as the Bateshwar (Batesara) group of temples.
+A closer look at the ruins shows that the vandalism were the handiwork of the marauding armies of the Islamic invaders-rulers who did not stay too long in one place, and were just passing by entourage to the power centres like Gwalior.
+These structures happened to fall on their pathway as they moved on the once important trade and travel route connecting north and central India ( this massive work of destruction has been discussed in details by RC Mazumdar in his book “History and culture of the Indian people,” Vol 6).
 Built by the Gurjara-Pratiharas, starting from 7th/8th century CE, the frenzied temple building activity on this site continued well into the 12th century, thus showing various styles and art forms, while predominantly maintaining the ‘mandapika’ form.
 The mandapika shrines are among the earliest Hindu temple architecture seen in India, and is best defined in the words of Michael Meister (1976, 409) as “a pillared pavilion, the space between pillars filled by decorated slabs of stone.”
 Being the most basic or rudimentary form of Hindu temples, mandapikas initially were simple square pillared porches made of stone slabs, and lacked shikharas.
 However, as the style persisted well into the 10th century, the later period mandapikas are often seen with a nagara shikhara placed on them.

 The Bateswara temples are mostly small and spread across almost 25 acres.
 The basic